 Managing XML signatures inside of a UBL document is described in Section 5.3.2, “Enveloped XML Signatures in UBL Documents”.
 Managing XML signatures outside of a UBL document is described in Section 5.3.3, “Detached XML Signatures for UBL Documents”.

-Both profiles support co-signatures, i.e., a UBL document can be independently cosigned by multiple signers in any order and at any time.
-Both profiles support countersignatures, i.e., a UBL document can have its signatures signed by another signature.
-The enveloped signature profile supports a final signature, i.e., a UBL document once signed with a final signature cannot have any other signature added without invalidating the final signature.

-The choice of the most suitable profile should take into account the specific document processing and delivery infrastructure.

 The main advantage of the enveloped profile is that the signature(s) are embedded in the UBL document (which syntactically remains a valid UBL document).
-This means that the transport of the signatures is guaranteed by the UBL document delivery infrastructure.
+This means that the transport of the signatures is guaranteed by the UBL document delivery infrastructure but the generation of the UBL extension that contains the signature needs to be implemented.

 The detached signature profile has a simpler preparation phase and signature procedure, but specific means to send or make available the signature(s) to the recipient have to be implemented.
 A standard container like [ODFP] can be used to associate the UBL document with detached advanced electronic signature(s) that apply to it.
 The simple [ASiC] container (ASiC-S) can be created later than signature generation in such a way that it contains a UBL document and one or more detached signatures that apply to it.